Effect of Dark Energy in Geometrothermodynamics and Phase Transitions of Regular Bardeen AdS Black Hole: Introduction

 \section{Introduction}

 In recent years, black hole thermodynamics has become an active area of research in theoretical physics.
-Among several motivations, the main attraction lies in the fact that, black hole is the best system to seek the aspects of quantum gravity, and the thermodynamic study will reveal its microscopic structure.
-Introduction of a correspondence between classical gravitational theory in AdS space and strongly coupled conformal field theory on its boundary by Maldacena in his seminal paper \citep{Maldacena1999} made the thermodynamic study of asymptoticaly AdS black holes more interesting.
+Among several motivations, the main attraction lies in the fact that the black hole is the best system to seek the aspects of quantum gravity, and the thermodynamic study will reveal its microscopic structure.
+Introduction of correspondence between classical gravitational theory in AdS space and strongly coupled conformal field theory on its boundary by Maldacena in his seminal paper \citep{Maldacena1999} made the thermodynamic study of asymptotically AdS black holes more interesting.
 The black hole thermodynamics in anti-de Sitter (AdS) space is different from asymptotically Minkowskian spacetime.
-The AdS space acts like a thermal cavity and black hole can exist in a stable equilibrium with radiation.
+The AdS space acts like a thermal cavity, and a black hole can exist in a stable equilibrium with radiation.
 But there is a minimum Hawking temperature (critical temperature) below which only thermal radiation exists.
-Above this temperature two types of black hole solutions exists, a smaller black hole with negative specific heat capacity and a larger black hole with positive specific heat capacity.
-At critical temperature, Hawking-Page phase transition takes place between thermal radiation and large black hole \citep{Hawking1983}.
+Above this temperature, two types of black hole solutions exist, a smaller black hole with negative specific heat capacity and a larger black hole with positive specific heat capacity.
+At the critical temperature, Hawking-Page phase transition takes place between thermal radiation and large black hole \citep{Hawking1983}.
 In the AdS-CFT perspective, Hawking-Page phase transition is understood as confinement/deconfinement phase transition in gauge theory \citep{Witten:1998zw}.

-Realising the importance of the thermodynamics in AdS space, the Reissner-Nordstr{\"o}m and the Kerr-Newman black holes in AdS background were studied.
-The small-large black hole phase transition found in RN-AdS had a close resemblence to van der Waals liquid-gas system \citep{Chamblin1999,Chamblinb1999,Caldarelli2000}.
-More clarity on this isomorphism was obtained by identifying the cosmological constant as thermodynamic pressure and by expanding first law by including a PdV term \citep{Dolan2011a,Dolan2011b,Kubiznak:2012wp,Kastor2009}.
-Recently, thermodynamics of various black holes in this extended phase space were studied and the similarity with van der Waals liquid-gas system was found to be universal \citep{Gunasekaran2012,BelhajChabab2012,SPALLUCCI2013,Altamiranokubi2013,Zhao2013,Hendi2013,SChen2013}.
+Realizing the importance of thermodynamics in AdS space, the Reissner-Nordstr{\"o}m and the Kerr-Newman black holes in the AdS background were studied.
+The small-large black hole phase transition found in RN-AdS had a close resemblance to van der Waals liquid-gas system \citep{Chamblin1999, Chamblinb1999, Caldarelli2000}.
+More clarity on this isomorphism was obtained by identifying the cosmological constant as thermodynamic pressure and by expanding the first law by including a PdV term \citep{Dolan2011a, Dolan2011b, Kubiznak:2012wp, Kastor2009}.
+Recently, thermodynamics of various black holes in this extended phase space was studied, and the similarity with van der Waals liquid-gas system was found to be universal \citep{Gunasekaran2012, BelhajChabab2012, SPALLUCCI2013, Altamiranokubi2013, Zhao2013, Hendi2013, SChen2013}.